-This course provides students with an understanding of state-of-the-science practices for serving individuals who have mental disabilities.
+Disability 3 credits This course provides students with an understanding of state-of-the-science practices for serving individuals who have mental disabilities.
 The focus is on development of intervention within community, school, vocational, domestic, and social settings for both school-age students and adults.
-Prerequisite: Admission to the program.

-EDŠE 451 Direct Instruction-Reading 3 credits This course covers how to teach special education and regular education pupils beginning through intermediate reading skills directly.
+- EDSE 451 Direct Instruction Reading 3 credits This course covers how to teach special education and regular education pupils beginning through intermediate reading skills directly.
 Particular emphasis is placed on instructing teachers to use reading techniques which have had research supporting their effectiveness.
-Prospective teachers are taught how to teach, monitor, assess, and remediate various reading skills.
-Prerequisite: Admission to the program.

-EDSE 452 Direct Instruction-Mathematics 3 credits This course covers how to teach basic mathematical skills directly to special education and regular education elementary pupils.
+Prospective teachers are taught how to teach, monitor, assess, and remediate various reading skills. - EDSE 452 Direct Instruction Mathematics 3 credits This course covers how to teach basic mathematical skills directly to special education and regular education elementary pupils.
 Emphasis is placed on instructing teachers to use mathematical techniques which have research supporting their effectiveness.
-Prospective teachers are taught how to teach, monitor, assess, and remediate various mathematical skills.
-Prerequisite: Admission to the program.

-EDSE 452L Direct Instruction-Mathematics Lab 0 credit This lab course is a co-requisite of EDSE 452.
-This lab provides supplemental instruction and also remediation for students having difficulty with math concepts presented in EDSE 452.
-Co-requisite: EDSE 452.

-EDSE 465 Classroom Management 3 credits Principles and procedures are presented to promote effective classroom discipline and teaching in either a self-contained or resource center setting.
-Emphasis is placed on practical techniques that can be employed by one teacher.
-Prerequisite: Admission to the program.
-Co-requisite: EDSE 465L.

-EDSE 465L Classroom Management Lab 0 credit This course provides supplemental information to benefit students taking EDSE 465.
-Content of the course includes APA format for project completion, computer instruction on creating graphs and tables, review of difficult content from class, directed information regarding action research, and ethical standards information.
-Corequisite: EDSE 465.

-EDSE 470 Functional Analysis Seminar 3 credits This course reviews functional analysis methodologies for systematically identifying environmental variables that serve to maintain aberrant behavior.
+Prospective teachers are taught how to teach, monitor, assess, and remediate various mathematical skills. - EDSE 452L Direct Instruction Mathematics Lab 0 credits This lab course is a co-requisite of EDSE 452.
+This lab provides supplemental instruction and also remediation for students having difficulty with math concepts presented in EDSE 452. - EDSE 465 Classroom Management 3 credits Principles and procedures are presented to promote effective classroom discipline and teaching in either a self-contained or resource center setting.
+Emphasis is placed on practical techniques that can be employed by one teacher. - EDSE 465L Classroom Management Lab 0 credits This course provides supplemental information to benefit students taking EDSE 465.
+Content of the course includes APA format for project completion, computer instruction on creating graphs and tables, review of difficult content from class, directed information regarding action research, and ethical standards information. - EDSE 470 Functional Analysis Seminar 3 credits This course reviews functional analysis methodologies for systematically identifying environmental variables that serve to maintain aberrant behavior.
 The course includes a detailed overview of functional analysis procedures and treatment packages that can be implemented based on the results of functional analyses.
 Particular emphasis is placed on reinforcement-based interventions and dimensions of reinforcement.
-Prerequisite: Admission to the program.
+Prerequisite(s): EDSE 320 and EDSE 340

-EDSE 490 Directed Readings 1-3 credits This course is an individualized study based on readings approved by the professor.
+EDSE 490 Directed Readings

+This course is an individualized study based on readings approved by the professor.
 The student develops a selected bibliography.